 What are the specific calibration settings?

-Peloton has never produced a single document which specifies how much force it should take to move the crank of the bike at ANY given resistance setting or ANT given cadence level.
+Peloton does not provide a document stating how much force it should take to move the crank at X resistance.
 However, you can read this post which visually shows you what an accurately calibrated bike looks like following the calibration process.
 This Is What A Properly Calibrated Bike Looks Like

 What do the calibration steps or instructions attempt to do?

-In the simplest terms, the calibration instructions attempt to standardize the space between how far the magnets are to the flywheel given your resistance setting [magnets move up and down, not right or left to the flywheel.
+In the simplest terms, the calibration instructions attempt to standardize the distance the magnets are to the flywheel given your resistance setting [magnets move up and down, not right or left to the flywheel.
 The closer the magnets are to the flywheel, the more force it takes to move the crank in a circular motion.

-For example purposes only; at a 40 resistance setting, the magnets should be 1 inch away from the flywheel.
-At a 50 resistance setting, the magnets should be 3/4 inch away from the flywheel; a bit closer to the flywheel than when at 40.
+For example; at a 40 resistance the magnets should be specifically X inches away from the flywheel.
+At a 50 resistance the magnets should be specifically X inches away from the flywheel; a bit closer to the flywheel than when at 40.
 A 60 resistance would be closer, etc, etc.

 I’ve been told that a properly calibrated bike means “that at a constant and specific resistance setting and a constant and specific cadence a properly calibrated bike will produce the same output number”.

 Just to be clear – the math behind cadence plus resistance = X output is the same across the board.
 We are talking about how much force it takes to move the crank at a resistance and how to get the bike calibrated to Peloton specifications.

 Simply put; you can have a bike which takes 10 pounds of force at a 40 resistance level to move the crank in a circle.
 You can have another bike that takes 5 pounds of force at a 40 resistance level to move the crank in a circle.
 Both bikes would produce the same output number, or relatively close; however, the 2nd bike, which only takes 5 pounds of force to turn the crank, would be much easier to ride than the first bike.